baden03/annual-archive/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
-updated widget constructor to php5 and updated the language text domain to work with new WordPress language system
+Plugin has fixed typos and removed commented out code.
+Words 100% with WordPress 4.4.0